jaytimm/corpuslingr/README.md

 A library of functions that streamlines two sets of tasks useful to the corpus linguist:

--   corpus search of grammatical constructions and complex lexical patterns in context, and
+-   aanotated corpus search of grammatical constructions and complex lexical patterns in context, and
 -   detailed summary and aggregation of corpus search results.

-### Search
+BYU corpora. as model.

-Grammatical constructions and complex lexical patterns are formalized here (in terms of an annotated corpus) as patterns comprised of:
+**Grammatical constructions and complex lexical patterns** are formalized here (in terms of an annotated corpus) as patterns comprised of:

 -   different types of elements (eg, form, lemma, or part-of-speech),
 -   contiguous and/or non-contiguous elements,